By Jody Only with Mark Lassagne

-If you see big fish under the docks, they probably see you too; so make note of where they are.
+If you see big fish under the docks, they probably see you too; so make a note of where they are.
 Later, come back – being as stealthy as possible and skip a smoke or clear colored tube under the dock.

-Last summer at Clear Lake in California, we caught a 30 lb. bag (two days in a row) skipping a Damiki Mamba Jig under the docks, ripping the bait up very fast, letting it fall, then ripping it again.
+One summer at Clear Lake in California, we caught a 30 lb. bag (two days in a row) skipping a Damiki Mamba Jig under the docks, ripping the bait up very fast, letting it fall, then ripping it again.
 Other anglers who were just working the jig back slowly or in a normal fashion could only manage about 15 lbs.
 This showed its good to experiment with presentation and retrieve.
-Every lake is different and every day the fish can be different.
+Every lake is different, and every day the fish can be different.

 QUANTITY VS. QUALITY

 Nothing is more fun than a big bass crushing buzzbait in low light conditions.
-You won’t get a lot of bites once the sun comes up, but the ones you do get are usually good ones.
+You won’t get a lot of bites once the sun comes up, but the ones you get are usually good ones.

 When targeting “tournament quality” or bigger bass, that is something you must keep in mind.
 The bites will be less, but the fish will be bigger.
 Some days you may want to fish for quantity, but when you want to fish for quality – you need to get into that “five bite” mentality and know that if you grind it out, you just may get that 30 lb bag.